Institute for History

 Unique research environment

 The combination of deep knowledge of global interactions and of specific localities, regions and states (in the Netherlands, Europe and beyond) has made Leiden into a strong and unique center for historical studies.
 Rooted in a thorough study of local sources worldwide it is the home of specialists on virtually all regions in the world, who study themes like political en memory cultures, state formation and social movements, regional and national identities, intellectual and merchant networks, warfare, criminality, urbanization, migration, and globalization.
 These themes are studied with a mix of comparative, connective and entangled approaches, combining qualitative and quantitative research methodologies.
 Finally the Department greatly profits from the unique research environment of the Leiden Faculty of the Humanities, which hosts a wealth of expertise in fields including philosophy, religious studies, history, art history, literature, linguistics, and area studies, covering practically the entire world.

 International debates and networks

-The overall research profile of the Institute for History is divided into five research programmes, that encompass the last two millennia, large parts of the world (Europe, Africa, the Americas and parts of Asia) and which represent the main political, cultural, social and economic expertise of the staff members.
+The overall research profile of the Institute for History is divided into six research programmes, that encompass the last two millennia, large parts of the world (Europe, Africa, the Americas and parts of Asia) and which represent the main political, cultural, social and economic expertise of the staff members.
 As such the Leiden University Institute for History plays a leading role in (inter)national debates and networks and is home to an important number of externally funded research projects.

 The research of the Institute for History is subdivided into six research programmes: